bhartiy/learnsellacious/pages/15.order-management/bulk-order-status-change/docs.md

 ![](Screenshot%202020-05-23%20at%206.09.17%20PM.png)

-When order is done have lots of items in it
+When order is done having lots of items in it

 ![](Screenshot%202020-05-23%20at%206.14.15%20PM.png)